emilyackerman/website_2020/content/home/skills.md

   icon = "users"
   icon_pack = "fas"
-  name = "Diversity and Equity Work" description = "Dedication to improving the academic environment"
+  name = "Diversity and Equity Work" description = "Advocacy for underrepresented populations in academia, particularly for the disabled"

 # Uncomment to use emoji icons.
 # [[feature]]